ban jelacic square - one day in zagreb itinerary cover

 You can easily reach Zagreb by air or land!

-The best way to look for bus tickets if you’re coming from abroad is through Flixbus
+The best way to look for bus tickets if you’re coming from abroad is by Flixbus

 The Railway system in Croatia is not as advanced as in other Western European countries.
 But, you can still reach Zagreb by direct train from Budapest or Vienna.